Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Forest Hill has 32 active public transport stops, all of which are bus stops.
-These stops are served by 13 different routes that together offer 307 weekly passenger trips.
-The accessibility of transport in Forest Hill is rated as excellent, with residents located an average of 158 meters from the nearest stop.
+Forest Hill has 32 operational public transport stops, all serving buses.
+These stops are covered by 13 different routes that together offer 307 weekly passenger trips.
+Transport accessibility is high, with residents on average 158 meters away from the nearest stop.
+Most residents commute outwards due to Forest Hill's residential nature.
+Cars remain the primary mode of transport at 68%, while walking accounts for 26%.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport